Measuring the Ejecta Velocities of Type Ia Supernovae from the Pan-STARRS1 Medium Deep Survey: Discussion

 \citet{2020MNRAS.499.5325Z} studied the \vsiii\ distribution with a large sample of low-$z$ SNe~Ia.
 They found that the \vsiii\ shows a significant bimodal Gaussian distribution, with one group having a mean $\vsiii=11000\pm700$\,\kms\ and the other group having a mean $\vsiii=12300\pm1800$\,\kms.
 Here we designate the SNe in these two velocity distributions as group-I (with lower mean \vsiii) and group-II (with higher mean \vsiii) to distinguish them from the conventional NV and HV SNe~Ia. \citet{2020MNRAS.499.5325Z} calculated a population fraction of 65\% and 35\% for group-I and group-II SNe, respectively.
 While it is unclear if these populations are physically distinct, a bimodal Gaussian distribution can adequately describe the \vsiii\ distribution of low-$z$ SNe~Ia.

 However, the results from \citet{2020MNRAS.499.5325Z} could be strongly biased, as a substantial fraction of their sample were discovered from the galaxy-targeted surveys \citep[from the \texttt{kaepora} database;][]{2019MNRAS.486.5785S}.
-This could affect the intrinsic population ratio of group-II to group-I SNe, given that the HV SNe~Ia (predominantly in group-II) are preferentially discovered in massive galaxies.
-Here we revisit their works with SNe~Ia discovered only in un-targeted surveys.
-We use the PTF and Foundation SNe (see Section~\ref{sec:vsi-evolution} for the details) as our low-$z$ sample.
-The full PTF sample contains SNe~Ia up to $z\sim0.2$.
-To facilitate a better comparison with \citet{2020MNRAS.499.5325Z}, we apply a redshift cut and use only SNe~Ia at $z<0.09$.
+Their result may not represent the intrinsic population ratio of group-II to group-I SNe, given that the HV SNe~Ia (predominantly in group-II) are preferentially discovered in massive galaxies.
+Here we revisit their works with low-$z$ un-targeted samples, including SNe from PTF and Foundation surveys.
+To facilitate a better comparison with \citet{2020MNRAS.499.5325Z}, we apply a redshift cut on these samples and use only SNe~Ia at $z<0.09$.

 We repeat the same statistical technique (the maximum-likelihood method) as that performed in \citet{2020MNRAS.499.5325Z}.
 This technique has the advantage that it is not sensitive to the bin size of the distribution during the fitting.
 The result is shown in the left panel of Fig.~\ref{population}.
 We find a similar bimodal \vsiii\ distribution with our sample.
 A modified version of Akaike Information Criterion \citep[AICc;][]{1978Sugiura} of 2580 and 2551 are calculated for unimodal fit and bimodal fit of our \vsiii\ distribution, respectively.
 This indicates that the bimodal distribution gives a significantly better \citep[e.g., a difference larger than 6;][]{1998ApJ...508..314M} fit than the unimodal fit.
 However, our low-$z$ SNe tend to show quite different population fractions and mean velocities between the two groups from that of \citet{2020MNRAS.499.5325Z}.
-We measure a mean $\vsiii=10700\pm700$\,\kms\ and $\vsiii=11900\pm1700$\,\kms\ for group-I and group-II SNe, respectively.
-The population fractions are 76\% and 24\% for group-I and group-II SNe, respectively.
+We measure a mean $\vsiii=10700\pm700$\,\kms\ and $\vsiii=11900\pm1700$\,\kms\ and population fractions of 76\% and 24\%, for group-I and group-II SNe, respectively.
 Our sample has an averagely lower \vsiii\ (for both velocity groups), and a lower fraction of SNe in group-II than that of \citet{2020MNRAS.499.5325Z}.
-The difference is likely due to the different strategies between the galaxy-targeted and un-targeted surveys.
-In principle, the un-targeted surveys should give a more intrinsic fraction of each velocity group than the targeted surveys.
+We believe this should be closer to the intrinsic \vsiii\ distribution.